Prev Arrow Commodities

 What is Silver?

-Silver, a precious metal known for its industrial and investment uses, experienced a bullish movement today amidst global trade tensions and economic uncertainty.
+Silver, a precious metal known for its dual role as an investment asset and an industrial commodity, experienced a strong bullish movement today amidst global economic uncertainties and heightened safe-haven demand.

 Why is Silver going up?